roocs/rook/tests/smoke/README.md

 make smoke
 ```

+The CMIP6 decadal smoke tests call the `concat` process with the temporary
+`fix_provider` input for both `legacy` and `woodpecker`.
+This overrides the
+`roocs.ini` default only for those smoke requests.

 ## Run smoke tests on a deployed pywps server

 The ansible playbook for rook prepares a script to run a smoke test: